Sherwood, Queensland: History

 Sherwood Methodist Church was built in 1914.
 It was designed by Walter Taylor and built from concrete.
 Following the amalgamation that created the Uniting Church in Australia in 1977, it became known as Sherwood Uniting Church.
 A Sunday School hall was opened on Saturday 29 June 1918.

-On Saturday 17 March 1928, Herbert Hoare in conjunction with auctioneer Norman C. Cosssart offered 8 suburban sites in the Sherwood Station Estate, which was bounded by Dewar Terrace to the west, Station Street (now Marlborough Street) to the north and Honour Avenue to the west (and north of Lilly Street).
+On Saturday 17 March 1928, Herbert Hoare in conjunction with auctioneer Norman C. Cossart offered 8 suburban sites in the Sherwood Station Estate, which was bounded by Dewar Terrace to the west, Station Street (now Marlborough Street) to the north and Honour Avenue to the east (and north of Lilly Street).
 The land was formerly the home of judge Pope Alexander Cooper who died in 1923.

-Sherwood was badly flooded in February 1931.
+Sherwood was badly flooded in February 1931, January 2011 and February 2022.